borntofrappe/game-development/Practice/Excavation/README.md

 ## Prep

-In the `Prep` folder I tackle two of the main challenges:
+In the `Prep` folder I tackle the main challenges behind the game:

 1. how to populate a grid with a series of random, but connected values

 2. how to position gems of different sizes without overlap

+3. how to manage a particle system

 ### Noise Field